paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ```

 #### Inverse
-`Inverse` changes rotation direction.
-If you rotate a quaternion and rotate back again using the inverse you get back the original quaternion.
+`Inverse` changes direction of rotation.
+If you rotate a quaternion forward then back using the inverse you get back the original quaternion.
 ```c#
 // C ...
 mainCamera.transform.localRotation = attitude.Inverse();
 ```
 #### LengthSquared

-The concept of length or magnitude for a quaternion has no visual representation when dealing with attitude or rotation.
-The catch is that most algorithms require unit quaternions - where the length squared approaches one.
+Length or size for a quaternion has no visual representation.
+Attitude and rotation algorithms need unit quaternions where the length squared approaches one.
 #### Normalise
 > We can compute a fast 1/sqrt(x) by using a tangent-line approximation to the function.
-It is like a simple 1-step Newton-Raphson iteration, and by tuning it for our specific case, we can achieve high accuracy for cheap.
-(A Newton-Raphson iteration is how specialised instruction sets like 3DNow and SSE compute fast 1/sqrt).
+It is similar to a simple 1-step Newton-Raphson iteration, and by tuning it for our specific case, we can achieve high accuracy for cheap.
+(A Newton-Raphson iteration is how specialised instruction sets as for 3DNow and SSE compute fast 1/sqrt).

 |           http://www.cs.uky.edu/~cheng/cs633/quaternion.html |
 | -----------------------------------------------------------: |